rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.375 Persons or bodies not explicitly named

-<a name="2.21.375.1">2.21.375.1</a> Transcribe statements indicating responsibility that do not explicitly name a person or body as [Other title information](/DCRMR/title/Other-title-information/) (see [1.23.34.1](/DCRMR/title/Other-title-information/#1.23.34.1)).
+<a name="2.21.375.1">2.21.375.1</a> Transcribe statements indicating responsibility that do not imply a specific person or body as [Other title information](/DCRMR/title/Other-title-information/) (see [1.23.34.1](/DCRMR/title/Other-title-information/#1.23.34.1)).

 >**Example:**
 >Title proper: <CITE>The folowing of Christ</CITE>
 >Other title information: <CITE>translated out of Latin into Englishe</CITE>

+## 2.21.376.Y.Y Pseudonyms, monograms, symbols, and descriptive phrases in statements of responsibility relating to title proper

+<a name="2.21.376.1.Y.Y">2.21.376.1.Y.Y</a> If the Statement of responsibility relating to title proper represents the creator only by a pseudonym, a descriptive phrase, or a symbol such as a monogram or device, use that information in the statement of responsibility.
+Indicate the latter by "monogram" or "device" in square brackets.
+If the actual name is known, give it in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.33](/DCRMR/sor/Note-on-statement-of-responsibility/#22933-attributions)).

+>**Example:**
+><CITE>from a sketch by our special artist</CITE>

+>**Example:**
+><CITE>PAME [monogram]</CITE>

+>**Example:**
+><CITE>[empty tablet device]</CITE>

+## 2.21.377.Y.Y Illegible statements of responsibility relating to title proper

+<a name="2.21.377.1.Y.Y">2.21.377.1.Y.Y</a> If portions of a statement of responsibility are illegible, indicate conjectures and unreadable elements in square brackets (see [0.4.62.1](/DCRMR/general-rules/Transcription/#0.4.62.1)).

+>**Example:**
+><CITE>A. [?]</CITE>
+>(*Comment*: Drawing signed with the initial "A." followed by an illegible surname)

+<a name="2.21.377.2.Y.Y">2.21.377.2.Y.Y</a> f the statement of responsibility is completely illegible, record the presence of the illegible words in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/).

 ## 2.21.38 Statements of responsibility relating to title proper with grammatically inseparable elements

-<a name="2.21.38.1">2.21.38.1</a> If a Statement of responsibility relating to title proper includes information belonging to another element, and the information is grammatically inseparable from the Statement of responsibility relating to title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)), transcribe it as part of the Statement of responsibility relating to title proper.
+<a name="2.21.38.1">2.21.38.1</a> If a Statement of responsibility relating to title proper includes information belonging to another element, and the information is visually or grammatically inseparable from the Statement of responsibility relating to title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)), transcribe it as part of the Statement of responsibility relating to title proper.

-<a name="2.21.38.2">2.21.38.2</a> If a statement with grammatically inseparable elements contains information relating both to the publication, distribution, or manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the [Publication statement](/DCRMR/ppdm/Publication-statement/), [Distribution statement](/DCRMR/ppdm/Distribution-statement/), or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) or as a Statement of responsibility relating to title proper (see [5.2.34.4](/DCRMR/ppdm/Publication-statement/#5.2.34.4), [5.25.34.4](/DCRMR/ppdm/Distribution-statement/#5.25.34.4), [5.29.34.4](/DCRMR/ppdm/Manufacture-statement/#5.29.34.4)).
-Use sequence and layout of the title page as a guide to appropriate treatment.
+<a name="2.21.38.2">2.21.38.2</a> If a statement with visually or grammatically inseparable elements contains information relating both to the publication, distribution, or manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the [Publication statement](/DCRMR/ppdm/Publication-statement/), [Distribution statement](/DCRMR/ppdm/Distribution-statement/), or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) or as a Statement of responsibility relating to title proper (see [5.2.34.4](/DCRMR/ppdm/Publication-statement/#5.2.34.4), [5.25.34.4](/DCRMR/ppdm/Distribution-statement/#5.25.34.4), [5.29.34.4](/DCRMR/ppdm/Manufacture-statement/#5.29.34.4)).
+Use sequence, layout, and lettering style on the preferred source of information as a guide to appropriate treatment.

+>**Example:**
+><CITE>drawn, engraved & published by W. Birch, Springland near Bristol, Pennsylva.</CITE>
+>>(*Comment*: Phrase appears immediately below the lower left of the image, above the centered title, as is customary for the statement of responsibility at the time)

 ## 2.21.385 Other title information appearing after statements of responsibility relating to title proper